Jesse Marsch: Canada

 After the Copa América, Marsch was linked with the national head coach job for the United States, who had fired Gregg Berhalter after a group stage elimination.
 Marsch said that he had no interest in the U.S. job and would never consider it unless there were changes in the United States Soccer Federation.
 He had previously been a candidate to replace Berhalter after the 2022 FIFA World Cup, but the latter was re-hired; Marsch criticized the USSF, saying "I wasn't treated very well" in the application process.

 Prior to the 2025 CONCACAF Nations League Finals, Marsch stated that he was ashamed of President Donald Trump's calls for the United States to annex Canada and called the idea "ridiculous".
 Canada took third place with a 2–1 win over the United States, but Marsch was sent off for arguing with referee Katia Itzel García over two penalty claims.
 He was suspended for two games at the 2025 CONCACAF Gold Cup, in which Canada was eliminated in the quarter-finals after a penalty shootout loss to Guatemala.

+On May 25, 2026, Canada Soccer announced that Marsch had signed a four-year contract extension to remain head coach through the 2030 FIFA World Cup.

+In Canada's June 12 opening group match of the 2026 FIFA World Cup, which the country co-hosted with Mexico and United States, the team drew 1–1 against Bosnia and Herzegovina, earning their first ever World Cup point.
+In the following match on June 18, Canada achieved their first ever World Cup victory and clean sheet following a 6–0 win over Qatar.
+Following a 2–1 defeat to Switzerland in Canada's final group match on June 24, the team advanced to the knock-out stages of the World Cup for the first time in its history as runners-up of Group B. In the round of 32, Canada won their first ever knockout match after a 1–0 victory over South Africa.
+Canada were eliminated from the tournament following a 3–0 defeat to Morocco in the round of 16.
+Although Marsch was widely praised in the media for his role in leading Canada to the round of 16, he also came under some criticism in the press for using the team's injured captain and key player Alphonso Davies – who only appeared once as a substitute in the round of 32 – as a decoy throughout the tournament, despite stating that he would be fit to play in Canada's final group match and in the knock-out stages.
+Davies's absence in the round of 16 was cited as a negative blow for Canada, and the player's fitness struggles led Marsch's decision to include him in the World Cup squad to be questioned by some in the media.